 1. Rewire your thinking with scripture and prayer

-These verses have helped me deal with my fears.
+Reading Bible verses will help you to stop living in fear.
 You can add your name to the scriptures to make it personal.
+I promise.
 Praying scripture back to God is how to calm anxiety, hands down!

 “Peace is what I leave with you (say your name); it is my own peace that I give you.
 I do not give it as the world does.
 Do not be worried and upset (your name); do not be afraid” (GNT).